rshiv2/CPP-Raytracer/README.md

 symbols in case you want to inspect the API in a debugger.
 For all intents and purposes, the __Release__ version should be fine.
 Link this library with your project, and #include `include/rtcore.h` in your main file.

 You can check out some examples in `./demo`.
-Just run `mkdir build && cd build && cmake .. && make` to run it.
+Just run `bash build.sh` to run it.

 ## Features